 Given a probability vector $(p_1,\ldots,p_k)$, we let the \emph{self-affine measure} $\mu$ be the unique probability measure satisfying

 The \emph{local dimension} of $\mu$ at $x$ is given by

 provided the limit exists.
-If the limit does not exist, then the corresponding upper and lower limits are denoted by $\udimloc(\mu,x)$ and $\ldimloc(\mu,x)$, respectively.
-The local dimension of $\mu$ is intrinsically connected to the dimension of the subsets of $X$: one can see rather directly that
+If the limit does not exist, the corresponding upper and lower limits are denoted by $\udimloc(\mu,x)$ and $\ldimloc(\mu,x)$, respectively.
+The local dimension of $\mu$ is intrinsically connected to the dimension of subsets of $X$.
+It is easy to see that

 where $\ldimh(\mu) = \inf\{\dimh(A) : A \subset X \text{ is a Borel set such that }\mu(A)>0\}$ is the \emph{lower Hausdorff dimension} of $\mu$.
 Let $s \ge 0$ and define the \emph{$s$-level set} of $X$ with respect to $\mu$ to be